prometheus/proposals/proposals/0055-stale-series-compaction.md

 * Will have to scan all series periodically to identify how many stale series we have.
 Can be expensive if we have too many series.

 Purely because of the added complexity of proposal 2, we can start with proposal 1 and consider proposal 2 as a follow up in the future.

+### Defaults for stale series compaction thresholds

+Once this feature is well tested, we can have some defaults for the thresholds and interval mentioned above and the user only needs to enable the feature.

+## Alternatives

+### Tweaking `min-block-duration`

+We have an option to reduce the `storage.tsdb.min-block-duration` config to 1h instead of current default 2h so that head compaction happens more often.

+This may work well if the churn is slow.
+But if you want to do frequent rollouts, the stale series pile up quickly and the smaller block duration doesn't help.

 ### Alternative for stale series compaction